JavierCastellD/InitiationCodonMutationPredictor/README.md

 ## Structure
 ### src/
-Here you can find the code we have developed an it is distributed in the following folders:
+Here you can find the code we have developed and it is distributed in the following folders:
 - machine_learning: that is where we have placed the scripts used for the tests.
 - web: web page related files.

 #### machine_learning/
 We can find the following files:
 - HT.py: script for the hyperparameter fine-tuning.
-- ML.py: script intended for testing of different machine learning algorithms, as well as some parameters for them, such as % of undersampling or number of features.
+- ML.py: script intended for testing different machine learning algorithms, as well as some parameters for them, such as % of undersampling or number of features.
 - TestModelo.py: script to perform multiple tests on a model.
 - comparaciones.py: script to compare the performance of a model and SIFT and PolyPhen.